docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/code-profiling-for-optimization.rst

 Save profiling data as comma-separated values in a CSV file that can be loaded into a spreadsheet program such as Excel.

-36

 When execution halts (at termination, at a breakpoint, or due to a runtime error), the Toolkit displays this information in the Document Window, line by line.
 The profiling data is color coded:

-Green indicates the lowest number of hits, or the fastest execution time.
+- Green indicates the lowest number of hits, or the fastest execution time.
-Orange or yellow indicates a trouble spot, such as a line that has been executed many times, or which line took the most time to execute.
+- Orange or yellow indicates a trouble spot, such as a line that has been executed many times, or which line took the most time to execute.

 This example shows number-of-hits information:

+.. todo:: image

 This example displays timing information for the program, in microseconds.
 The timing might not be accurate down to the microsecond; it depends on the resolution and accuracy of the hardware timers built into your computer.

+.. todo:: image